 Like-minded autistic advocates can band together, carefully study the issues at hand, consult with their international peers, and find pragmatic solutions to the tough questions faced by the autism community.
 They can then represent the autistic community to make recommendations, and enter into negotiations with other stakeholders.

-For instance, a team of autistics and a team of caretakers can meet with representatives of the largest insurance companies in Singapore to negotiate a win-win arrangement to provide competitive insurance cover for autistics while having sympathetic policymakers mediate the meeting.
+For instance, a team of autistics together with a team of caretakers can meet with representatives of the largest insurance companies in Singapore to negotiate a win-win arrangement to provide competitive insurance cover for autistics while having sympathetic policymakers mediate the meeting.
 Likewise, the delegation can also stand together with other disability groups to convince policymakers to pass anti-discrimination laws to protect the disabled community.

 5) Solution-focused Research: Research on what already works rather than what does not work

 Hidden autistics are typically the pioneer group of autistics who were born in an era before autism awareness arrived, and thus were unable to benefit from the supports we have today.
 Many of them have managed to adapt successfully by creating their own supports to thrive – including forming their own families.
-We should find a way to research and learn from them.

 6) Autism Action Alliance: Uniting all autism stakeholders in an initiative backed by reputable organisations